lukebrdn/wumpus/README.md

 # Future improvements

 - Improve the interface
-- Hide a wumpus creature randomly in one of the rooms
-- Add hidden pits
+- Add messaging, so player knows if it is close to the wumpus or pits
 - Add a hidden sword necessary to kill the wumpus
 - Add a way to measure life (deep, I know)